CrustyAuklet/bitpacker/README.md

 ```

 ### Constexpr
-both `pack_into` and `unpack_from` are constexpr, as are all type safe overloads.
+both `insert` and `extract` are constexpr, as are all type safe overloads.
 This allows the creating of
 compile time message buffers.
 This is very useful if, for example, a device only has a few set messages that it
 sends.
 ```C++